koral--/blog/source/2016-03-05-xamarin-ci-with-bitrise-tutorial-part-2-testing.html.markdown

 For adding UI tests, you will have to modify your project a bit.
 It's a temporary solution until we figure out a better way.
 Let us know if you have a suggestion!

->  Use the `NUnit Test Runner step` for running .NET UI tests.
+>  Use the `NUnit runner` step for running .NET UI tests.

 ### iOS